 Boaz Neumann's Land and Desire in Early Zionism has received the Azrieli Institute Award for Best Book in Israel Studies, 2012.

-Professor Yigal Schwartz is director of the Heksherim Research Institute for Jewish and Israeli Literature and Culture at Ben-Gurion University of the Negev.
+Yigal Schwartz is professor of Hebrew Literature and director of the Heksherim Research Institute for Jewish and Israeli Literature and Culture at Ben-Gurion University of the Negev.